-Take the following steps to protect your home and pets from accidental fires:
+Take the following steps to protect your home and your cat from accidental fires:

-- Light a romantic fire with flameless candles that have a light bulb instead of a wick.
+- Use flameless candles that have a light bulb instead of a wick.
 If you prefer the real thing, never leave pets unattended in the presence of an open flame, whether it’s a candle, fireplace, stove, or any other fire they can reach or accidentally knock over.
 Cats are known to be curious and knock things over, so be extremely careful.

-- If your dog is tall enough on his hind legs to counter surf, remove stove knobs whenever you leave the kitchen, or you can find knob covers that will keep them from turning on the stove accidentally.
+- If your cat is able to jump to counter height, remove stove knobs when you leave the kitchen, or you can find knob covers that will keep them from turning on the stove accidentally.
 The NFPA says a stove or cooktop is the number-one cause of fires started by pets.

 - Use stainless steel or ceramic pet water dishes on your wooden deck.
 Filtered and heated through glass and water, the sun’s rays can ignite the wood beneath the bowl.

-- Check your home for potential hazards such as loose wires, stove knobs, and piles of paper or other rubbish.
+- Check your home for potential hazards such as loose wires, stove knobs, and piles of paper or other trash.

-Ways to keep pets safe in the event of a fire:
+Ways to keep cats safe in the event of a fire:

-- Keep collars on pets and place leashes near the door so first responders can use them to lead pets to safety.
-Oberaigner says pets are often waiting at doors and run out when firefighters come in.
+- Keep your cat’s carrier near the door so first responders can use them if necessary to carry your cat to safety.
+Cats are often waiting at doors and run out when firefighters come in.

-- Provide animals with an escape route in the form of a pet door.
-If it’s necessary to confine them, keep them in a room or area near an entry door when you are out of the house so firefighters can find them easily.
-Pets are more likely to be injured or to die in a fire when they are locked in a kennel or room, Oberaigner says.
+- You may want to confine cats in rooms or areas near an entry door when you are out of the house so firefighters can find them easily.
+Pets are more likely to be injured or to die in a fire when they are locked in a carrier or room away from an exit.

 - If you live in a fire-prone area or are concerned about a fire potentially starting, consider installing monitored smoke detectors so firefighters will be notified of and can respond to a fire even if you’re not home.

-- Make note of where your pets like to nap or hide in case you must evacuate your home quickly.
+- Note where your pets like to nap or hide in case you must evacuate your home quickly.

-- Alert firefighters to the presence of pets with window stickers that note the number and types of pets inside, and make sure the stickers are up to date.
-The presence of one reminds firefighters to spend a little more time searching the house for pets, Oberaigner says.
+- Alert firefighters to the presence of pets with window stickers that display the number and types of pets inside, and make sure the stickers are up to date.
+The presence of one reminds firefighters to spend a little more time searching the house for pets.
 Free stickers are available at local volunteer firehouses nationwide on July 15 and from the ASPCA.